sebbekarlsson/NINAGE-Engine/README.md

 > (But it can be used as a game engine)

 > It's purpose is to be an interactive media engine, games just happen
-> to fall into that catagory.
+> to fall into that category.

 ## Supported Dimensions
 * 2D